What is the Program on gender-related violence (PgV)?

 Do I need to live in Denver?

-No, but students must be in Denver twice per year to attend the weeklong intensives in which the domestic violence courses are taught.
+No. However, students must be in Denver twice per year to attend the week-long intensives.
 Other classes can be taken online to fulfill degree requirements of the MPA or the MCJ.

 Can I work full-time and enroll in the program?